 How to recover in cycling?

-There are many recovery techniques in cycling to later increase our sports performance.
+There are many recovery techniques in cycling to help increase our athletic performance.

 During the recovery phase, the body rebuilds muscle fibers.
-To fully understand how recovery works after training, we will delve into these two concepts: post-workout and the metabolic window.
+To fully understand how recovery works after training, we will delve into these two concepts: post-training and the metabolic window.

-Post-workout is a crucial part of our sports development and despite what you might think, it is not only about the days following a competition or training session; far from it, post-workout, widely used in professional cycling, begins right after finishing them.
+Post-training is a crucial part of our athletic development, and despite what you might think, it’s not just about the days after a competition or training session.
+No, post-training, widely practiced in professional cycling, begins immediately after finishing.

-To understand how post-workout muscle recovery works well, we need to become familiar with the concept of the metabolic window after training.
-This window is the recovery period during which our body is most predisposed to nutrient absorption.
+To understand how post-training muscle recovery works well, we need to become familiar with the concept of the metabolic window after training.
+This window is the recovery period when our body is most predisposed to nutrient absorption.

-During training, muscle fibers break and there is destruction of muscle protein.
-Our body will then seek to repair this damage, and it is during this period - which usually lasts about two hours - that nutrient absorption is most effective.
-That is why during this assimilation phase we must provide our body with proteins, carbohydrates, and minerals to start muscle reconstruction.
+During training, muscle fibers break down and there is muscle protein destruction.
+Our body will then seek to replenish this damage, and it is during this period—usually lasting about two hours—that nutrient absorption is most effective.
+That’s why during this assimilation phase we must provide our body with proteins, carbohydrates, and minerals to start muscle rebuilding.

-Recovery bars, or the “recovery shakes” that have become so popular lately, will be very helpful as they contain quickly absorbed nutrients.
+Recovery bars, or the trendy “recovery shakes” (recovery shakes), will be very helpful as they contain quickly absorbed nutrients.

 Water contrasts

-An easy recovery technique to carry out, which will increase our relaxation and greatly contribute to improving performance.
+An easy-to-follow recovery technique that will increase our relaxation and greatly contribute to improving performance.

-Water contrasts are also very good for injury recovery.
+Water contrast therapy is also very effective for injury recovery.

 Active recovery and rest

-Another recovery technique that is trendy is “active recovery.”
+Another popular recovery technique is “active recovery.”
 Active recovery is a recovery phase where we exercise in short, low-intensity sessions.
 The goal is to promote muscle activation with low-intensity exercises and work on our optimal cadence, which should be between 90-100 rpm.
 With this high cadence, we avoid overloading the muscles, allowing for good muscle recovery.

 Tapering weeks